Larb tofu, pomelo salad, corn fritters and more: Here’s how (and where) to eat vegetarian and vegan—and hold the fish sauce—in Bangkok, Thailand.

 Mai means no, gin means to eat, and neau sat means meat.
 This ever-important phrase is how to convey: I don’t eat meat!
 It is usually interchangeable with the word for vegetarian, though this can also accidentally imply that you do eat fish, so be aware of that.

 Gin Jay (กินเจ): Vegan

 The word jay can be used to refer to anyone who does not consume any type of animal product—this includes meat, seafood, eggs, dairy, and honey.
 However, some locals who identify as jay will not eat anything that grows underground, like garlic or onions, either, as they follow Jainism, the ancient Indian religion that practices nonviolence (including for those insects who may be negatively affected by uprooting vegetables).
 When using this phrase you are effectively saying you eat a Jain vegetarian diet, which should serve your needs in ordering food—but it helps to be aware of the religious reference.

-Other Helpful Phrases
+Other Helpful Phrases for Vegetarians

 This round-up of phrases may seem random, but there is a method to the madness!
 Unlike in some countries where the word “vegan” is enough to order a meal without any animal products added to it at any point, this is not the case in many Southeast Asia countries.
 Instead, you will often find yourself listing off all of the things you cannot eat until you finally get that meat-free meal you’re craving.
 In case you find yourself in that situation, here are the main types of meat consumed in the country:

 - Neua (เนื้อ): Beef

 - Pla Mook (ปลาหมึก): Squid